What Size Light Bulb Is Safe For Fixtures?

 - This is a chandelier kind of fixture, and the bulbs are the small globe-type bulbs, 14W CF bulbs put in by the previous owner – the light is inadequate and even after being on for a while, these flicker too much.

-Background: Ed, a Homeowner from Amherst, MA
+Background: Ed, a Homeowner from Amherst, Massachusetts.

-Thanks for your home electrical question Ed.
+Thanks for your home electrical question Ed and Allie.

 Light Fixtures, Lamps, Light Sockets and Light Bulbs